OlivierLD/raspberry-coffee/RESTNavServer/README.md

 I'd rather spend time learning how use HTML5's canvases, or WebGL.

+> This project has two distinct aspects:
+> - REST services written in Java, running on the Raspberry PI (or any other machine)
+> - Web pages, to be rendered on any device that can reach the Raspberry PI's network

 The sample web pages presented below are relying on HTML5 and CSS3.

 ## Try it